Skip to main content

 You might be eligible to make a valid claim that your loan was mis-sold to you and potentially have your loan written off.
 For example, your loan might have been topped up without financial and employment checks meaning you cannot afford your loan.

-This scenario is not common in the US, but in the UK it is possible for your payday loan to be reclaimed and you could even receive compensation.
+This scenario is not common in the US, but your payday loan can be reclaimed and you could even receive compensation.
 Speak to an attorney if you feel you have a strong case to have your debt written off.

 The payday loan lender you have an active loan with could potentially go out of business.
 Although they might try to recover whatever funds they can of your remaining balance, in some cases your loan could be written off.